Tyrrrz/Tyrrrz.me/data/blog/monadic-comprehension-via-linq/Post.md

 }
 ```

-As mentioned in the beginning, LINQ query syntax is not restricted to types implementing `IEnumerable<T>`.
+As mentioned in the beginning, LINQ query syntax is not inherently restricted to just enumerable types.
 The same notation we've seen earlier can also be applied to any other type as long as there is a corresponding `SelectMany(...)` method defined for it.
 Generally speaking, the compiler expects a method that looks like this:

 ```csharp
 public static Container<TResult> SelectMany<TFirst, TSecond, TResult>(